rphln/Swordsong/mechanics.md

 ## Talents

-Each character has a talent – a passive ability that activates under certain circumstances.
+Each character has a talent — a special ability that automatically activates before the first turn if they are designated as their team’s leader.

   - Some talents activate as the character is deployed.